 Socially responsible end of German hard coal mining

-Germany's last two hard coal mines were closed down at the end of 2018.
-This scheduled termination of an entire industry was a predetermined process that was initiated with the coal policy agreement of 7 February 2007 between the German federal government, the states of North Rhine-Westphalia and Saarland, RAG and the IG BCE trade union and is being funded in line with the Coal Financing Act passed by the German Parliament on 20 December 2007.
+The phase-out of German hard coal mining was completed at the end of 2018 when the last collieries closed.
+The basis for that was the “Coal Policy Agreement between the German federal government, the states of North Rhine-Westphalia and Saarland, Ibbenbüren and the IG BCE trade union” of 7 February 2007 and the German Hard Coal Financing Act passed by the German Bundestag on 20 December of the same year.

 Building up the foundation’s assets

-Supporting education, science and culture
+Support of education, science and culture